ivrunner/jekyll-testing/app/_posts/2015-01-31-optimized-jekyll-site-with-grunt.markdown

 post: true
 ---

-I have started developing static sites with [Jekyll](http://jekyllrb.com/) in May.
+Blarg I have started developing static sites with [Jekyll](http://jekyllrb.com/) in May.
 For everyone who don't know what it is:

 > Jekyll is a simple, blog-aware, static site generator.
 It takes a template directory containing raw text files in various formats, runs it through a converter (like Markdown) and our Liquid renderer, and spits out a complete, ready-to-publish static website suitable for serving with your favorite web server.